Perdyx/NostalgiaUnturnedEgg/README.md

-# Unturned Git Pterodactyl Egg Setup
+# Nostalgia Unturned Pterodactyl Egg Setup

 This README guide will walk you through the process of setting up the Unturned Git Pterodactyl egg with your own GitHub repository.
+Please note that this is essentially the same project as its parent (https://github.com/RestoreMonarchyPlugins/UnturnedGit), however with a few added modifications such as variables to toggle activation of 2x loot or the Kits plugin.

 ## Overview